vuejs/docs/src/guide/introduction.md

 ### Relation to Custom Elements

 You may have noticed that Vue components look similar to **Custom Elements**, which are part of the [Web Components Spec](https://www.w3.org/wiki/WebComponents/).
-Indeed, parts of Vue's component design (for example the slot API) was influenced by the spec before it was natively implemented in browsers.
+Indeed, parts of Vue's component design (for example the slot API) were influenced by the spec before it was natively implemented in browsers.

 The main difference is that Vue's component model is designed as a part of a coherent framework that provides many additional features necessary for building non-trivial applications, for example reactive templating and state management - both of which the spec does not cover.